litelitelite/otus_2024/README.md

 # lession-4-pacemaker-gfs2

-## This code create an 4 VM in YC and provision pacemaker, iscsi target and 3 iscsi initiators with gfs2.
+## This code create an 6 VM in YC (2 nginx, 2 backend, 1 db and 1 iscsi) and provision pacemaker, iscsi target and iscsi initiators with gfs2.
+## There is backend app with flask behind nginx frontend.

 ## Note, that this code works only with almalinux9.
-## Fencing is disabled, cause fence-agents for YC does not exists.

 ### Usage